raj638111/access-log/README.md

 --topN 3 \
 --dbNtable demo.test \
 --outputPath file:///target/demo/test \
---invalidTolerance 0 \
+--invalidTolerance 10 \
 --invalidDataTbl "demo.invalid_data"

 where,
     inputPath        = Is the actual FTP input partitionCount   = Is the repartition count
     topN             = Is the topN limit
                        Ex: 3: Will get top 3 URL & Visitors for each date dbNtable         = The hive external database.table where we store the result
-    outputPath     = The path linked to hive external table
+    outputPath       = The path linked to hive external table invalidTolerance = No of acceptable malformed records in input data.
+                       If exceeds, application throws exception to
+                       alert the user.
+The result will still be stored to the table <dbNtable>
+    invalidDataTbl   = All malformed records are stored in this managed table
 ```

 ### Validate the output (Using spark-shell)...